arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 Figure 3.: Shows four computed scattering profiles and the corresponding 3 dimensional (3D) structures.
 The scattering profiles were computed from the 3D structures using a physics based equation.

 The scattering computation for each 3D representation is carried out 10 times by displacing the origin of the nanoparticle system randomly.
 This step is carried out to smoothen the computed scattering profile.
+For this study the q value is varied between 0.02-0.2 Angstrom\:sup:`-1`

 Step 4.
 Training a Machine Learning Model that Directly Links Structural Features to the Computed Scattering Profiles
 ----------------------------------------

+At the end of step 3, we have 3000 sets of structural features and their corresponding computed profiles.
+In this step we train an XGBoost ML model to directly link a set of structural features to its computed scattering profile.
+Making use of this XGBoost model in CREASE means that CREASE iterates over the structural features of the system instead of 3D structures themselves, this makes CREASE much faster computationally.

 .. figure:: CasestudyI_Step_4.png